 top of page

 Trichoderma fungi are an efficient, cost-effective, and selective means for the biological control of fungal diseases, bacterial diseases, and even nematodes, as through their own growth they outcompete, parasite, and create resistance in plants against damaging pathogens.
 Rather than being an agent of biocontrol, they conform a genus out of which around 25 species serve as agents individually or in distinct combinations, and all of the 25 species are used around the world as a weapon against the over 10,000 species of fungi that produce economically significant damage in crops.
-Together, Trichoderma fungi species constitute around 90% of the fungal species known to serve as anti-fungal agents in agriculture, and they form the basis for around 60% of the fungicides of biological origins currently available in the market.
+Together, Trichoderma fungi (Trichoderma spp)species constitute around 90% of the fungal species known to serve as anti-fungal agents in agriculture, and they form the basis for around 60% of the fungicides of biological origins currently available in the market.

 Trichoderma harzianum, one of the most widely used species of Trichoderma fungi, seen growing from spores under the microscope.